johnreitano/basset-tf/README.md

 #### Infrastructure

-- solve lifecycle issue
-- create validator nodes
-- create public instances
+- change "block_explorer" to "explorer_fe"
-  - block explorer instance
+- split public into seed and explorer
-  - seed nodes 1 to 3
+- use count for seed and validator
-- create rds db
+- create rds explorer_db

 #### Provision nodes